 It was Hans Selye who first coined the word ‘Stress’ in relation to non-specific illnesses.
 Contrary to popular myth, Selye did not say that ‘Stress’ caused illness.
 What he meant was that if the individual fails to adapt to adverse Life Events then a breakdown in body functions could occur.
 Examples of ‘bad’ life events include job loss, relationship breakdown, financial disaster, overwork and illness.

 Here is a television appearance by me on the Chicago Channel – Never Not Here.
 Interviewed by Richard Miller.

-Despite the title I talk a about a lot more than Reverse Therapy: resilience, stress, how people get ill, the changing conditions of modern society, emotional intelligence and how it works, and the difference between Bodymind and the Conscious Mind.
+Despite the title I talk about a lot more than Reverse Therapy: resilience, stress, how people get ill, the changing conditions of modern society, emotional intelligence and how it works, and the difference between Bodymind and the Conscious Mind.

 As I wrote in a previous article mirror neuron research is now showing us how the brain ‘reads’ other people.
 For example, it is now becoming clear that when we watch other peoples’ facial expressions those areas of the brain which are populated with mirror neurons show greater activity.
 Suggesting that we are scanning those facial expressions in order to match the relevant emotions implied by the expressions with our own.
 Similar findings apply to hand gestures and lip movements, which correlate to other types of non-verbal communication.

 Meanwhile, other research (most carried out on monkeys but sometimes on humans) shows that mirror neurons also light up when we are trying to work out the intention behind a behaviour.
 For example, when a wired-up subject is shown a film of someone picking up a cup from a table the mirror neurons light up, presumably because the individual is trying to work out whether the intention is to drink from the cup or just clear the table.